QuantEcon/lecture-source-jl/source/rst/getting_started_julia/introduction_to_types.rst

-However, beyond a few notable exceptions (e.g. ``nothing`` used for :ref:`error handling <error_handling>`), changing types is usually a symptom of poorly organized code, and makes :ref:`type inference <type_inference>` more difficult for the compiler
+However, beyond a few notable exceptions (e.g. ``nothing`` used for :ref:`error handling <error_handling>`), changing types is usually a symptom of poorly organized code, and makes :ref:`type inference <type_inference>` more difficult for the compiler.

 The Type Hierarchy
 =====================

-Let's discuss how types are organized
+Let's discuss how types are organized.

 Abstract vs Concrete Types
 ---------------------------
 (See `abstract types documentation  <https://docs.julialang.org/en/v1/manual/types/#Abstract-Types-1>`_)

-Up to this point, most of the types we have worked with (e.g., ``Float64, Int64``) are examples of **concrete types**
+Up to this point, most of the types we have worked with (e.g., ``Float64, Int64``) are examples of **concrete types**.

-Concrete types are types that we can *instantiate* -- i.e., pair with data in memory
+Concrete types are types that we can *instantiate* -- i.e., pair with data in memory.

-We will now examine **abstract types** that cannot be instantiated (e.g., ``Real``, ``AbstractFloat``)
+We will now examine **abstract types** that cannot be instantiated (e.g., ``Real``, ``AbstractFloat``).

-For example, while you will never have a ``Real`` number directly in memory, the abstract types help us organize and work with related concrete types
+For example, while you will never have a ``Real`` number directly in memory, the abstract types help us organize and work with related concrete types.

 Subtypes and Supertypes
 -------------------------

 How exactly do abstract types organize or relate different concrete types?

-In the Julia language specification, the types form a hierarchy
+In the Julia language specification, the types form a hierarchy.

-You can check if a type is a subtype of another with the ``<:`` operator
+You can check if a type is a subtype of another with the ``<:`` operator.

 .. code-block:: julia